Plato

+Plato's most famous contribution is his Theory of Forms (or Ideas), which aims to solve what is now known as the problem of universals.
+He was influenced by the pre-Socratic thinkers Pythagoras, Heraclitus, and Parmenides, although much of what is known about them is derived from Plato himself.

-Along with his teacher, Socrates, and his student, Aristotle, Plato is a central figure in the history of philosophy.
-Unlike the work of nearly all of his contemporaries, Plato's entire body of work is believed to have survived intact for over 2,400 years.
-Although their popularity has fluctuated, Plato's works have consistently been read and studied.
-Through Neoplatonism Plato also greatly influenced both Christian and Islamic philosophy (through e.g. Al-Farabi).
-In modern times, Alfred North Whitehead famously said: "the safest general characterization of the European philosophical tradition is that it consists of a series of footnotes to Plato."
+Along with his teacher Socrates, and his student Aristotle, Plato is a central figure in the history of Western philosophy.
+Plato's complete works are believed to have survived for over 2,400 years—unlike that of nearly all of his contemporaries.
+Although their popularity has fluctuated, they have consistently been read and studied through the ages.
+Through Platonism's outgrowth Neoplatonism, he also influenced both Christian and Islamic philosophy.
+In modern times, Alfred North Whitehead said: "the safest general characterization of the European philosophical tradition is that it consists of a series of footnotes to Plato."